How do you keep a child’s bedroom tidy? Here are three tips I use to contain clutter, keep a calm bedroom atmosphere and still invite plenty of play.

 I’ve been thinking about my kids’ toys a lot recently.
-I wrote in an article that if I had my kids over again I’d be tempted not to buy them any toys at all but of course, we do have plenty of toys in the house and every so often we still get to the point where we need a big clear out.
-I always feel this around about now when the clocks change and I get a waft of that Big C feeling.
-In fifty-two days time there will be a fair few new toys and books arriving, even with modest Christmas giving.
+If I had my kids over again I’d be tempted not to buy them any toys at all but of course, we do have plenty of toys in the house and every so often we still get to the point where we need a big clear out.
+I always feel this around about now when the clocks change and we’re heading into the festive season .
+In a few weeks time there will be a fair few new toys and books arriving, even with modest Christmas giving.

 How to keep a bedroom tidy

 Here’s what works for us.

 Motivate your child: I wanted to make sure the girls were with me on the Big Clearout, so we focused on what the advantages were for them.
 For one, who likes a tidy bedroom but doesn’t like to actually tidy, it was about making this easier for her to manage.
 For the other it was about making it easier to have out her favourite little toys, without them going astray all the time.